rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

 Once you have completed the above steps, you are ready to access Jupyter with a web browser.
 There are two ways to do this:

 #.
 Using flight-desktop (Recommended)
 #.
-Using Tunneling/port forwading (Advanced users)
+Using Tunneling/port forwarding (Advanced users)

 Using flight-desktop
 ====================